 Influenza A is a virus that has many different strains.
 Some strains affect people and cause the flu illness that we experience each winter.
 Many influenza A viruses occur naturally in wild birds, primarily shore birds and waterfowl and are known as avian influenza or "bird flu".
 Most strains of avian influenza cause little or no disease in wild birds and poultry.
 Some strains, such as H5 or H7, can cause severe disease in poultry.

 Avian influenza strains can also cause illness in people.
 Depending upon the strain of virus, human disease can range from very mild disease to severe respiratory disease with high mortality.
-To date, human infection with avian influenza strains has not been common.
+Outbreaks of some avian influenza viruses in poultry have been associated with illness and death in humans in Asia, Africa, Europe, the Pacific and the Near East.
+Human infection with avian influenza strains has not been common in North America.
 Most people who have become sick from avian influenza have been those with close contact with infected poultry.
 Person-to-person transmission occurs rarely, if at all.
-As of July 25, 2007, 319 human cases and 192 deaths have been attributed to H5N1 avian influenza infection.
 Humans can become infected with avian influenza primarily through contact with infected poultry (dead or alive) or with dust or soil contaminated with respiratory secretions or feces from these birds.

 Current efforts are focused on preventing entry of the virus into the United States through human travel and illegal transportation of infected birds and equipment.
 State and federal wildlife officials are developing surveillance methods for detection of the virus in migratory birds.
 State and federal officials have plans in place to detect and contain avian influenza should it be introduced into U.S. poultry.
 In Oregon, state public health is collaborating with these agencies regarding the human health issues associated with these efforts.